 Poor diet and nutritional deficiencies are associated with major causes of morbidity and mortality including, but not limited to osteoporosis, sarcopenia (age-related muscle loss), cardiovascular disease, hypertension, type 2 diabetes and some types of cancer.
 Osteoporosis and sarcopenia are major public health problems in the United States with direct medical costs of approximately $17 billion and $18.5 billion per year respectively.
-These diseases of the musculoskeletal system lead to falls, related fractures, disability, loss of independence and even death.
-Adequate nutrition is important in achieving and maintaining optimal bone mass as well as muscle health.
-Evaluating the relation of nutrition with bone and muscle health is of keen importance as it may lead to dietary recommendations that will help prevent these debilitating diseases.
-Nutrition has always played a central role in prevention and treatment for chronic diseases, and our work moves these ideas beyond the current boundaries.
-Below are the three proposed projects via which the Nutrition Program at the Hinda and Arthur Marcus Institute for Aging Research aims to identify novel risk factors and pathways involved in age-related bone and muscle loss.
-This work has an overall theme of nutritional interventions at earlier phases of these diseases as well as increased detection of people at high risk of these diseases, with the overarching promise of strategies that will lead to prevention of disease and development of effective interventions across the life span for adults.
+These diseases of the musculoskeletal system lead to falls, related fractures, disability, loss of independence, frailty and even death.
+Adequate nutrition is important in achieving and maintaining optimal bone mass and preserving muscle strength and physical function with agin.
+Nutrition has always played a central role in prevention and treatment for chronic diseases, and our work moves these ideas beyond the current boundaries to inform dietary recommendations for older adults.
+The goal of the Nutrition Program at the Hinda and Arthur Marcus Institute for Aging Research is to focus on prevention, early detection, and intervention of these diseases through nutrition research, training, and education.

 Osteoporosis, Fractures and Falls

 Osteoporosis is considered a major public health threat for an estimated 44 million Americans, or half of those aged 50 and older.
 An estimated 10 million in the U.S. already have the disease.
 Women are at higher risk than men.
 Another 34 million Americans have low bone density, putting them at increased risk for osteoporosis and fractures, especially of the hip, spine and wrist.
 About one-quarter of those who suffer a hip fracture die within a year of the injury.
 Osteoporosis-related fractures were responsible for an estimated $19 billion in health care costs in 2005, with that figure expected to increase to $25 billion by 2025.